 To get started you’ll need:

 - Cape pattern (free download here).
-See note at bottom of post for more info on the pattern.
 This pattern is made so the cape ends just above the ankle for a 3T size (36″ tall), so size up or down accordingly for the child you’re making the cape for.
+You’ll print out 7 total pages, sized at 8.5″x11″.
+The first 4 pages are the right side of the cape and the last 3 pages are the left side.
+Just line up the stars and tape the pages together.
+Make sure you print at 100% and that page scaling is turned off.
+It will look like this:

 - 2 pieces of fabric cut from cape pattern for the cape front and back.
 Each piece of fabric will need to be a minimum of 30″ wide x 35″ tall but you may want to give yourself an extra few inches in case your fabric isn’t perfectly square.
 I used the Thomas the Train cotton fabric on one side and a navy swimsuit type of fabric on the other side.
 It’s stretchy so it’s a little more tricky to work with but it resists wrinkles and drapes nicely.